themosis/error/README.md

 ==============

 The Themosis error component provides a highly configurable PHP API to manage application errors and exceptions.
-The package also provides a nice looking and color accessible interface to better help you debug your projects.
+The package also provides a nice looking and color accessible interface to better help you debug your web projects.

 Installation
 ------------